Maithily1803/zlog/README.md

 ----
 ## JWT overview

-Auth lives in `lib/auth.js` and works in the following way:

 1. When admin clicks `/login` and put username + password
 2. `POST/api/auth/login` checks credentials against hardcoded values in `lib/auth.js` (`admin` / `admin123`)
 3. If it is valid, a JWT will be signed using `JWT_SECRET` from `.env.local` and set as an **HttpOnly cookie** so that  JS can't touch it